At Wakelet, the privacy of you and your students is very important to us.

 If you become aware that your child has provided us with personal information without your consent, please contact us at email@example.com.
 If we become aware that a child under 13 has provided us with personal information without verification of parental consent, we will take steps to remove such information and terminate the child's account.
 To protect your privacy and security, we may require you to take certain steps or provide additional information to verify your identity before we provide any information or make corrections.

-Children that are under the age of 13 that are associated with an Educational Entity, follow the parental consent process through the policies and procedures established by the Educational Entity and parental consent is always through the Educational Entity.
+Children that are under the age of 13 that are associated with an Educational Entity, follow the parental consent process through the policies and procedures established by the Educational Entity.

 Prior to a student submitting any information within a School setting by accessing Wakelet's online classroom, the Teacher must certify that he/she received permission and either a) chose to act as an agent of the Parent and consented on Parents behalf under what is commonly referred to under COPPA as school consent or b) collected the appropriate parental consent.

 Teachers and the onboarding process for Students in an Educational environment are as follows, as part of our Education and Education Pro plans.

 Teachers should ensure that they do not publish information containing Student data within their own collections (which can be made public) without relevant consent.

-A teacher will create an educator account on Wakelet using their own name, email address and password.
-Once the account is established, the teacher can go to the 'Classrooms' area and import a class of students by using one of the available single sign-on apps such as Google Classroom, Microsoft or Clever.
+The teacher can go to the 'Classrooms' area and import a class of students by using one of the available single sign-on apps.

 Once the classroom is imported, the system will create individual student accounts for everyone in the online classroom.
 The Student can then login using their usual single sign on details.
 Only the teacher will have the ability to create the Student Account as well as sharing and monitoring any of the content in the online classroom.
 Teachers will also have the option of removing any of the students or adding new students to the online classroom.